kaltura/developer-platform-docs/documentation/player-portal/web/v2/api.md

 * **serviceUrl** String Can be overwritten to target a different Kaltura server.
 * **serviceBase** String Can be overwritten to alternate Kaltura service path.
 * **statsServiceUrl** String Default supplied via Kaltura library include, can be overwritten to alternate URL for core analytics events.
 * **disableCache** String Sends no-cache param to API, for a fresh result.
-Can hurt performance and CDN cachability should be used sparingly.
+Should be used sparingly.

 ## Player Configuration key value pairs ( UiVars )